 The Plerdy heatmap forthwith records all clicks and takes into account modifications in a design.
 If a block was deleted, the clicks in this field aren’t shown as they are no longer helpful.
 The other analytics services continue to display such clicks on heatmaps, even when the element is removed.

 Another criterion that distinguishes Plerdy from Hotjar is great technical support.
 This may be extremely useful when you face some issues.

-This is the first overview of Plerdy, and it will be updated as we get new questions about the analytics service.
-If you are interested in using heatmaps on-site or want to learn more details about Plerdy, don’t hesitate to contact us.
-It well maybe that other users need this information, we will add it to this material.
+This is the first overview of Plerdy, and it will be updated as we obtain new questions about the analytics service.
+If you are interested in using heatmaps on-site or want to study more details about Plerdy, don’t hesitate to contact us.
+If users need this information, we could add it to this material about Heatmap Analytics.